broxtronix/spark-gce/README.md

 Spark GCE
 =========

-Spark GCE allows you to create and manage [Spark](http://spark.apache.org/) on Google Compute Engine.
+Spark GCE allows you to create a [Spark](http://spark.apache.org/) cluster on Google Compute Engine.
 This script serves a similar function to the spark-ec2 script that comes bundled with Spark, but the Spark cluster environment it creates is different in several key respects:

- - Cluster instances run Ubuntu 14.04 rather than Amazon Linux (CentOS)
+ - Instances run Ubuntu 14.04 rather than Amazon Linux (CentOS)
- - The default python (and pyspark) environment is [Anaconda 2.1.0](http://continuum.io/) with python 2.7
+ - The default pyspark environment is [Anaconda 2.1.0](http://continuum.io/) with python 2.7
- - At the moment, Hadoop, Shark, and Tachyon are not pre-installed (pull requests welcome)
+ - At the moment Hadoop, Shark, and Tachyon are not pre-installed (pull requests welcome)

-This is a fork of the Spark GCE script originally written by [Sigmoid Analytics](https://github.com/sigmoidanalytics/spark_gce), with many performance enhancements and new additions.
-The changes include:
+This is a fork of the Spark GCE script originally written by [Sigmoid Analytics](https://github.com/sigmoidanalytics/spark_gce).
+This fork of spark-gce has been significantly re-architected in order to enable the following performance enhancements and new additions:

-- Update to Spark 1.3, and pyspark uses Anaconda 2.1.0 as its default Python interpreter
-- Command syntax and option parsing now more closely follows the conventions used in the spark-ec2 script
+- Command syntax and option parsing now more closely follows the conventions used in the spark-ec2 script.
 - Script commands can now run parallel, so multiple operations can be performed simultaneously.
 This greatly reduces the time it takes to launch, start, stop, and destroy clusters, especially when there are many slave nodes.
-- Addition of a 'start' and 'stop' command, which allow a cluster to be temporarily suspened while preserving the contents of its root disks (data on scratch disks does not persist)
+- Addition of a 'start' and 'stop' command, which allow a cluster to be temporarily suspened while preserving the contents of its root disks (data on scratch disks does not persist).
-- Addition of a 'login' and 'mosh' command to log into a running cluster with ssh or mosh, respectively
+- Addition of a 'login' and 'mosh' command to log into a running cluster with ssh or [mosh](https://mosh.mit.edu/), respectively
-- A ssh port forwarding mode that can be optionally used with 'spark-gce login' by adding the flag: --ssh-port-forwarding <local_port>:<remote_port> to
+- Support for ssh port forwarding (useful for connecting to ipython notebook) via the `spark-gce login` flag: --ssh-port-forwarding  <local_port>:<remote_port>
-- Ganglia cluster monitoring at http://<master_node_ip>:5080/ganglia
+- Ganglia cluster monitoring
 - Faster (SSD) scratch drives

 Getting Started
 ---------------